Homily (Reflection) for the Thirty-Second Sunday of the Year (C) (10th November, 2019) on the Gospel

 2Mac 7:1-2.9-14;Ps 16:1.5-6.8.15.
 (R. v.
 15);

 Lk 20:27-38 or Lk 20:27.34-38.

-A priest friend recently asked me a simple but thought provoking question whether everyone believes in life after death.
+A priest friend once asked me a simple but thought provoking question whether everyone believes in life after death.
 On enquiry, I found out that his question was based on how people live their lives.
 For him, the lives of many have little or nothing to show that they did not believe that everything ends here on earth.
 He supported this with examples even from authorities in the ecclesiastical bodies.
 Hum!

 Topic: Life after death and my comfort zone.

 Saint Luke gave a good introduction to the interaction between Jesus and the Sadducees in today’s gospel.
 It reads: “Some Sadducees, those who say there is no resurrection …” It points to what one will expect from them.
 The Acts of the Apostles explained them further, “… the Sadducees say that there is no resurrection, nor angel, nor spirit …” (Acts 23:8).

 According to Barclay, “The priests and the aristocrats were nearly all Sadducees.
 They were the governing class; and they were largely collaborationist with Rome, being unwilling to risk losing their wealth, their comfort and their place” (W. Barclay, The daily study bible, p.
 250).
 It is obvious that their problem is hinged on their fear of losing their comfort zone – their wealth, comfort, and positions in the society.

 This group is not exclusive to Israel.
 Many in different parts of the world follow the same principles.
 Who knows who?
 There is an Igbo adage: Ngwere niile makpu amakpu amaghị nke afọ na-arụ meaning that no one can judge a person correctly by his or her appearance.